v-sonawane/Malaria-Detection/LITERATURE_SURVEY.md

 It's currently very popular in deep learning because it can train deep neural networks with comparatively little data.
 This is very useful in the data science field since most real-world problems typically do not have millions of labelled data points to train such complex models.

 ## Use Cases of Transfer Learning

 The general use case for using transfer learning is when we need to use the knowledge a model has learned from a task with a lot of available labelled training data in a new task that doesn't have much data.
 So that instead of starting the learning process from scratch, we start with patterns learned from solving a related task.

-Transfer learning is mostly used in computer vision and natural language processing tasks like sentiment analysis due to the huge amount of computational power required.
-Transfer learning has several benefits, but the main advantages are saving training time, better performance of neural networks (in most cases), and not needing a lot of data
+Transfer learning is mostly used in **computer vision** and **natural language processing** tasks like **sentiment analysis** due to the huge amount of computational power required.
+Transfer learning has several benefits, but the main advantages are saving training time, better performance of neural networks (in most cases), and not needing a lot of data.

-Popular Pre-Trained Models for Transfer Learning
+## Popular Pre-Trained Models for Transfer Learning

 Some of the very popular pre-trained models for Transfer Learning are as follows:
 - VGG-16
 - ResNet